Skip to content

 Loss & Training

-• Reward loss: two-hot encoding + symexp intervals + CE.
+• Reward loss: Two-hot encoding + symexp interval + CE.

 • Dynamics loss: \(\mathcal L_\mathrm{dynamics}=\mathbb E[(\hat z_{s'}-\mathrm{SG}(\tilde z_{s'}))^2]\), with stop-gradient to prevent target encoder drift.

-• Total loss is a weighted sum of the three, with weights \(\lambda_r,\lambda_d,\lambda_m\) unified across all tasks.
+• Total loss: Weighted sum of the three terms; \(\lambda_r,\lambda_d,\lambda_m\) are uniform across all tasks.

-• Replay Ratio (UTD) = 1, more efficient than high-UTD methods like SimBaV2/FoG.
+• Replay Ratio (UTD) = 1, which is more efficient than high-UTD methods like SimBaV2 or FoG.

 Key Experimental Results

-MuJoCo DR.Q vs MR.Q / SimBaV2 / TDMPC2 Matches or surpasses
+MuJoCo DR.Q vs MR.Q / SimBaV2 / TDMPC2 Match or Exceed

 DMC-Hard (7 dog/humanoid) 7 DR.Q vs SimBaV2 +15.5%